RCAP Self-Paced Training

 RCAP is pleased to launch a new platform for free, self-paced online training.
 In September 2020, we revamped two of our most popular courses:

 Financial Management for Governing Boards was developed by the Rural Community Assistance Program (RCAP) in Ohio.
-Participants will receive an introduction to financial management best practices for water and sewer utilities pertaining to planning, budgeting, accounting, customer outreach, and the importance of good reporting and record keeping.
+Participants will receive an introduction to financial management best practices for water and sewer utilities.
+Course material includes a focus on planning, budgeting, accounting, customer outreach, and the importance of good reporting and financial record keeping.
 Guidance on building a mission and system goals to steer policy and financial decision-making will be highlighted.
-Participants will also learn about the importance of maintaining good financial records.
-Lastly, this course will address how asset management planning informs budgeting, which in turn provides the revenue target for rate setting.
+This course also addresses how asset management planning informs budgeting, which in turn provides the revenue target for rate setting.

 To enter the self-paced training portal, please follow these instructions.
 Courses are self-paced, so you can stop at any time and resume when you are ready.